 Lanxin Xiang is Professor of International History and Politics at the Graduate Institute in Geneva where he has been a faculty member since 1996.
 Professor Xiang was previously Associate Professor at Clemson University, United States.
 He held the Kissinger Chair of Foreign Policy and International Relations (2003-2004) at the Library of Congress, United States.
 He founded the Trilateral Forum for top-level policy-makers to discuss China.
 He was a McArthur Foundation Fellow in Germany (1989), and Olin Fellow at Yale University (2003).
 Professor Xiang has held chairs at Fudan University in Shanghai and China Foreign Affairs University in Beijing.
 He is a contributing editor for the publication Survival at the International Institute for Strategic Studies (IISS), London, and Dushu Magazine in Beijing.
 His main research focus is East Asia, foreign and security policies, and modern China.
 His main publications include: Tradition and Chinese Foreign Relations, The Origins of the Boxer War (2003, Chinese version nominated for national book awards), Recasting the Imperial Far East (2005), and Mao’s Generals (1998).
 Professor Xiang received his PhD from The Paul Nitze School of Advanced International Studies, The Johns Hopkins University.

-Bartlomiej Nowak is a Political scientist; he holds a PhD in economics and completed his executive studies at the Harvard Kennedy School of Government.
+Bartlomiej Nowak is a political scientist; he holds a PhD in economics and completed his executive studies at the Harvard Kennedy School of Government.
 He is an assistant professor at the Vistula University in Warsaw, where he teaches the courses on global governance and international political economy.
-Nowak was an Executive Director at the Center for International Relations (Warsaw, 2010-2013) and also CIR’s fellow research on EU enlargement and the future of Europe (2002-2004).
+Nowak was an Executive Director at the Center for International Relations (Warsaw, 2010-2013).
 Previously he was working in the European Parliament (Brussels-Strasburg, 2004-2009) as a head of cabinet of EP Vice-President, Janusz Onyszkiewicz, and as a political advisor to Polish parliamentary delegates to the Convention on the Future of Europe (2002-2003).
 During Poland’s accession process to the EU Nowak was a member of governmental National Council of European Integration and member of the program board of Initiative YES in Referendum.